 - Keep the plant in a shaded area for about two weeks to allow it to adjust to the new container before placing in sunlight.

 Though yucca is a hardy plant, lack of appropriate care can make it susceptible to a host of pest attacks and growth issues.

 Problems associated with Inadequate Care

 Excess watering can lead to yellow leaves with brown tips, dead leaves, and root rot.
 Follow the right watering schedule to prevent it from occurring.

 Exposing the plant to hot and bright sunlight suddenly from a shaded environment can lead to the formation of yellow and white blotches on the leaves (sunburn) as a result of a lack of acclimatization.
-To avoid it, slowly move the plant from an indoor area over a period of one week to the outdoors, allowing it to adjust to the new place gradually.
+So, when replacing an indoor yucca plant to an outdoor location, do it gradually over the course of a week so the plant gets a little time to adjust.

 Excessive application of high nitrogen-containing fertilizers can result in browning and burning of leaves.
 Follow the appropriate fertilizing schedule to prevent it.

 Fungi like Cercospora, Coniothyrium, and Cylindrosporium often affect the plant due to overwatering, causing fading of the leaves.
 Application of copper fungicide or neem oil may help in removing the spores from the leaves.

 Leaf or blight spot is another common bacterial disease characterized by dark lesions on the leaves.
 Water the plant properly at the base and allow it to dry between watering sessions.
 Also, apply a good sterilized soil free of disease-causing bacteria and spores.

 Lack of sunlight can cause the leaves to become outstretched and leggy, especially when the plant is grown indoors.
 Exposing all the sides of the plant to the required amount of light will reverse the problem and ensure a uniform and healthy growth.